1 Legal framework

 6.7 Will local courts recognise a foreign court judgement in favour of a lessor/financier?

-In order for a foreign court judgment to be enforced by the Turkish courts, the requirements of Articles 50 to 59 of the Law on International Private Law and Procedure (5718) must be satisfied.
+For a foreign court judgement to be enforced by the Turkish courts, the requirements of Articles 50 to 59 of the Law on International Private Law and Procedure 5718 must be satisfied.

-Under the Law on International Private Law and Procedure, a foreign court judgment cannot be directly enforced in Turkey.
-An application for enforcement must be made to the Turkish courts, which will enforce the foreign judgment only if:
+Under the Law on International Private Law and Procedure, a foreign court judgment cannot be directly enforced in Türkiye and an application should be made to a Turkish court, which will enforce a foreign judgment only if:

-• there is a treaty of reciprocity between the two countries or, in the absence of such treaty, there is effective reciprocity for the enforcement of judgments between the two countries;
+- there is a treaty of reciprocity or, in the absence of such treaty, effective reciprocity for the enforcement of judgments between the two countries;

-• the foreign judgment is final and all possibilities of appeal have been exhausted;
+- the foreign judgment is a final judgment and all possibilities of appeal have been exhausted;

-• the judgment does not concern a subject which falls under the exclusive jurisdiction of Turkish courts;
+- the judgment is not given on a subject which is among the exclusive jurisdiction of the Turkish courts;

-• the judgment does not clearly contravene Turkish public policy; and
+- the judgment is not clearly against Turkish public policy; and

-• the party against which enforcement is sought does not raise an objection in the Turkish court, which the Turkish court considers justified, to the effect that:
+- the party against which enforcement is sought does not raise an objection in the Turkish court, to the effect that:

-• it was not duly summoned to or represented at the foreign court proceedings; or
+- such person was not duly summoned to or represented at the foreign court; or

-• the judgment was rendered in its absence in violation of the laws of the foreign country.
+- the judgment was rendered in such person's absence in violation of the laws of the foreign country and the Turkish court considers such objection as justified.

 6.8 What other considerations should be borne in mind when perfecting a security interest in an aircraft in your jurisdiction?

 Taxes, social security premiums and wages and other statutory liens take priority over any mortgages and other rights in rem.
 For liens, the general rule is that priority depends on the date of establishment.
-Possessors' liens based on the Civil Code will take priority over previously established rights in rem, provided that the lienholder acts in good faith.
-If the Cape Town Agreement and Protocol apply, the priority rules that are set out in Article 29 of the convention will apply, to the extent that the Cape Town Agreement and Protocol are enforced.
+Possessor's liens based on the Civil Code take priority over previously established rights in rem, provided that the lienholder acts in good faith.
+If the Cape Town Agreements apply, the priority rules that are set out in Article 29 of the convention will apply, to the extent that the Cape Town Agreements are enforced.

 6.9 Has your jurisdiction ratified the Cape Town Convention?
 If yes, are there any notable exceptions to the ratification?
 If yes, in your opinion, could any conflicts arise between the Cape Town Convention and local law in an enforcement scenario?
 If yes, have any enforcement issues arisen in relation with regard to conflicts between the Cape Town Convention and local law?

-Pursuant to Law 6192/2011 and a 24 May 2011 decision of the Cabinet of Ministers, in accordance with Article 3 of Law 244/1963, Turkey has duly ratified the Cape Town Agreement and Protocol.
-According to UNIDROIT's official website, Turkey deposited its instrument of ratification on 23 August 2011 and, in accordance with Article XXVIII of the protocol, the Cape Town Agreement and Protocol came into full force and effect on 1 December 2011.
-There is little jurisprudence and a lack of definitive administrative guidance on how the Cape Town Agreement and Protocol will be implemented, interpreted, applied and enforced in Turkey by the courts and bailiff offices.
+Pursuant to Law 6192/2011, and a decision of the Cabinet of Ministers issued on 24 May 2011, in accordance with Article 3 of Law 244/ 1963, Türkiye has duly ratified the Cape Town Agreements.
+According to UNIDROIT's official website, Türkiye deposited the instrument of ratification on 23 August 2011 and, in accordance with Article XXVIII of the p1rotocol, the Cape Town Agreements came into full force and effect on 1 December 2011.
+There is little jurisprudence and a lack of definitive administrative guidance that would indicate and create precedent on how the Cape Town Agreements will be implemented, interpreted, applied or enforced in Türkiye by the courts and bailiff offices.

 7 Aircraft sale and purchase